-Our field workers read meters beginning on the 15th of each month and end about a week later.
+Our field workers read meters beginning on the 15th of each month and end a few days later.
 If you would like to verify your meter's reading with the reading on your bill, please follow the steps below or contact our office for assistance.

 STEP 1 Locate your meter pit, generally found towards the front of a property, near the street.
 The pit is typically in a direct line with the main outside faucet.
 It is housed under a cast iron cover usually marked "water".
 Remove the cover.